Hackney carriage: Motorisation

 Electric hackney carriages appeared before the introduction of the internal combustion engine to vehicles for hire in 1897.
 In fact there was even London Electrical Cab Company: the cabs were informally called Berseys after the manager who designed them, Walter Bersey.
 Another nickname was Hummingbirds from the sound that they made.
 In August 1897, 25 were introduced, and by 1898, there were 50 more.
 During the early 20th century, cars generally replaced horse-drawn models.
 In 1910, the number of motor cabs on London streets outnumbered horse-drawn growlers and hansoms for the first time.
-At the time of the outbreak of World War I, the ratio was seven to one in favor of motorized cabs.
+At the time of the outbreak of World War I, the ratio was seven to one in favour of motorized cabs.
 The last horse-drawn hackney carriage ceased service in London in 1947.

 UK regulations define a hackney carriage as a taxicab allowed to ply the streets looking for passengers to pick up, as opposed to private hire vehicles (sometimes called minicabs), which may pick up only passengers who have previously booked or who visit the taxi operator's office.
 In 1999, the first of a series of fuel cell powered taxis were tried out in London.
 The "Millennium Cab" built by ZeTek gained television coverage and great interest when driven in the Sheraton Hotel ballroom in New York by Judd Hirsch, the star of the television series Taxi.
 ZeTek built three cabs but ceased activities in 2001.

 Continuing horse-drawn cab services

 Horse-drawn hackney services continue to operate in parts of the UK, for example in Cockington, Torquay.
-The town of Windsor, Berkshire, is believed to be the last remaining town with a continuous lineage of horse-drawn hackney carriages, currently run by Orchard Poyle Carriages, the licence having been passed down from driver to driver since 1830.

-The Royal Borough now licences the carriage for rides around Windsor Castle and the Great Park; however, the original hackney licence is in place, allowing for passenger travel under the same law that was originally passed in 1662.
-The city of Bath has an occasional horse-drawn Hackney, principally for tourists, but still carrying hackney plates.
+The town of Windsor, Berkshire, is the last remaining UK town with a continuous lineage of horse-drawn hackney carriages, operated run by Windsor Carriages, the licence having been passed down from driver to driver since the 1830's.
+The original hackney licence is in place, allowing for passenger travel under the same law that was originally passed in 1662.
+The city of Bath has an occasional horse-drawn hackney, principally for tourists, but still carrying hackney plates.